 SIOR Snapshot Sentiment Survey

-On June 17-19, 2020, SIOR distributed a Snapshot Sentiment Survey to SIOR designees and Member Associates with a response rate of 13%.
+On August 19-21, 2020, SIOR distributed a Snapshot Sentiment Survey to SIOR designees and Member Associates, for a total response rate of 10.8%.

 Click "Download PDF" to view full report.